 Regional priorities are to:

-Local transit agencies and jurisdictions receive Measure B pass-through payments to meet these regional priorities through five main transportation programs (see the related content).
+Local transit agencies and jurisdictions receive Measure B direct local distributions to meet these regional priorities through five main transportation programs (see the related content).
 Measure B also funds grant programs:

-Implementation guidelines have been developed to specify the requirements that local jurisdictions must follow in their use of Measure B pass-through funds and Measure B and Vehicle Registration Fees (VRF) discretionary funds as authorized under Alameda County Transportation Commission Master Program Funding Agreements.
+Implementation guidelines have been developed to specify the requirements that local jurisdictions must follow in their use of Measure B direct local distribution funds and Measure B and Vehicle Registration Fees (VRF) discretionary funds as authorized under Alameda County Transportation Commission Master Program Funding Agreements.

 The intent of the implementation guidelines is to: